 [3.0] WHO IS COVERED UNDER HIPAA PRIVACY

 Practically every component of the healthcare sector comes under the HIPAA Privacy Rule.
-Every healthcare provider is subject to the Privacy Rule irrespective of their size of the practice.
+Every healthcare provider is subject to the Privacy Rule irrespective of the size of the practice.
 This includes providers who electronically transmit health information connected with transactions of eligible claims, benefits, coverage inquiries, and referral authorization requests.
 The HIPAA Transactions Rule denotes transactions that fall under this umbrella.
 A broad rule of thumb to classify covered entities is their exposure to Protected Health Information regularly.

 [3.1] HEALTH PLANS

 Providing medical care to individuals means that the entities that govern health plans come under the Privacy Rule.
 Health plans include health, dental, vision, and prescription drug insurers; health maintenance organizations (HMOs); Medicare, Medicaid, Medicare Choice, and Medicare supplement insurers; and long-term care insurers (excluding nursing home fixed-indemnity policies).
-These health plans do not need to be individual and include employer and multi-employer sponsored health plans as long as there are more than fifty participants.
+These health plans do not need to be individual and include employer and multi-employer-sponsored health plans as long as there are more than fifty participants.

 Furthermore, covered entities also include processing bodies that transform nonstandard information into data that conforms to HIPAA requirements.
 This means that healthcare clearinghouses fall under the Privacy Rule, considering that they receive individually identifiable health information to process for a healthcare provider.